raycoderhk/typescript-agent-framework/examples/simple-prompt-agent/README.md

 The `SimplePromptAgent` class:
 - Extends `AiSdkAgent` from @xava-labs/agent/aisdk
-- Supports both Anthropic and OpenAI language models
+- Supports Anthropic, OpenAI, and DeepSeek language models
 - Integrates with the ToolboxService for todo list management
 - Uses streaming responses for real-time interaction